Jewel73/smart-virtual-classroom/README.md

  * You will find project configs data into config-server
  * First start registry service and then Config-server, and api gateway server
  * after that you can run your all others services

+## How To Run the frontend project

+ * navigate to the frontend folder
+ * run command : npm install
+ * start the app using command : npm start